Skip to main content

 • 42% reduction in emergency room and inpatient costs

-Improved Engagement and Health
+Improved engagement and health

 The rising cost of healthcare unfortunately doesn’t equate with increased wellness.
 In fact, health access and outcomes continue to decline in the U.S., based on research by The Commonwealth Fund

-“We currently live in a reactive sick care system that's unconnected,” says Marathon Health VP and HealthCare Consultant Eric Neuville.
+“We currently live in a reactive sick care system that's unconnected,” says former Marathon Health VP and HealthCare Consultant Eric Neuville.
 “It's a relative value unit system, so the more medical professionals do, the more money they make.”

 But in a value-based model, providers are rewarded for helping patients improve their health.
 In addition, employees gain increased access to care, making them more likely to engage.